-References to nature Health impacts 6 Common solutions for lobbies include both direct Stress Unknown and abstract references to nature and the use of or minimally processed nature-sourced products at the reception and in seating areas: Cognitive Decreased diastolic blood pressure; Furniture, finish materials (wood, stone, leather) Performance Improved creative performance Textiles and textures (wool; woven materials; malleable vs rigid; soft vs hard) Emotion, Mood Improved comfort; Carpet patterns, motifs, colors, tones & Preference Observed view preference
+References to nature Health impacts 5 Common solutions for lobbies include both direct Stress Unknown and abstract references to nature and the use of or minimally processed nature-sourced products at the reception and in seating areas: • Furniture, finish materials (wood, stone, leather) • Textiles and textures (wool; woven materials; Cognitive Performance Decreased diasiblood pressure; Improved creative performance malleable vs rigid; soft vs hard) Emotion, Mood Improved comfo Observed view

+Carpet patterns, motifs, colours, tones

 Penang, Malaysia.
-The whole of the lobby uses a natural color palette with natural materials, including wood furniture and stone flooring.
+The whole of the lobby uses a natural colour palette with natural materials, including wood furniture and stone flooring.
 One seating area, out of the main flow of foot traffic, has a carpet with abstract nature references.
 Ornamental animal figurines line the wall, which is finished with a striated stone and wood panel detail.
 The characteristics of this seating area are more welcoming than the centrally located.